Version 8 – 1 November 2024

 Where we receive or pass on a referral to another professional we note that there are no referral fees or any other sort of payment made.
 As noted above we act only for you.

 We endeavor to provide you with the best advice and service at all times.
 If you are not satisfied with our services, then we encourage you to contact us.
-Please call us or put your complaint in writing to our
+Please call us or put your complaint in writing to our office.

-office.
 If you are not satisfied with our response, you can refer it to the Australian Financial Complaints Authority.
 You can contact AFCA on 1800 931 678 or via their website www.afca.org.au.
-This service is
+This service is provided to you free of charge.

-We believe we have put in place compensation arrangements (via maintenance of professional indemnity insurance and adequate financial provision for any policy excess) that are adequate having regard to the
+We believe we have put in place compensation arrangements (via maintenance of professional indemnity insurance and adequate financial provision for any policy excess) that are adequate having regard to the size, nature and complexity of our business.

-size, nature and complexity of our business.
 We believe that these arrangements are sufficient for the purpose of meeting our compliance obligations under section 912B of the Corporations Act.

 We are committed to protecting your privacy.